John M. Hayes (priest): Biography

 Hayes was born in a Land League hut at Murroe, Co Limerick to a family languishing in poverty.
 One of ten siblings, seven of Hayes' brothers and sisters died of malnutrition and disease over a twelve-year period.
 The family had been evicted from Lord Cloncurry's estate in 1872 for non-payment of rent, forcing them into destitution.
 The family returned to the estate in 1894.

 Hayes was educated by the Jesuits at Crescent College, Limerick and thereafter studied for the priesthood in St. Patrick's College, Thurles.
 In 1907 he went to the Irish College in Paris where he was ordained in 1913.
-Hayes enjoy this time in France greatly, a period highlighted by the beatification of St Joan of Arc in 1909.
+Hayes enjoyed this time in France greatly, a period highlighted by the beatification of St Joan of Arc in 1909.
 From 1915 to 1924 he worked in Liverpool before returning to Ireland to serve as curate in Castleiney and later in Tipperary Town.
-Previous to 1916, Hayes was a supporter of the Irish Volunteers, and his brother Mick would become a leading member of the Limerick Irish Republican Army, however, he effectively missed the Irish revolutionary period as he was sent to work in Liverpool between 1915 and 1924.
+Previous to 1916, Hayes was a supporter of the Irish Volunteers, and his brother Mick became a leading member of the Limerick Irish Republican Army, however, he effectively missed the Irish revolutionary period as he was sent to work in Liverpool between 1915 and 1924.

 During the 1920s Hayes became an admirer of Benito Mussolini, with whom he was granted an audience during a visit to Rome in 1930.
 Hayes was intrigued by corporatism and came to believe it could uplift rural communities.
 Similarly, Hayes was influenced by continental movements such as the Belgian Boerenbond league, which encouraged rural inhabitants to form cooperatives.